jawadakhan97/jakhandotca/src/content/projects/project-2/index.md

 ---
-title: "Astro Nano"
+title: "Digital Portfolio"
-description: "Minimal portfolio and blog build with astro and no frameworks."
+description: "A minimal portfolio and blog build with astro and no frameworks."
-date: "Mar 26 2024"
+date: "Nov 16 2024"
 demoURL: "https://astro-nano-demo.vercel.app"
 repoURL: "https://github.com/markhorn-dev/astro-nano"
-draft: true
+draft: false
 ---

+> Note: Below are the details from the source repository

 ![Astro Nano](/astro-nano.png)